sayeedhussain/convert-image/README.md

 # About

-A command-line utility to securely convert heic images to jpeg on your computer locally without uploading to any website.
-Especially useful when you airdrop photos from your iPhone to your Mac and get those annoying heic images.
+A command-line utility to securely/locally convert heic images to jpeg on your computer without uploading to any server.
+Especially useful when you Airdrop photos from your iPhone to your Mac and get them in .heic format.

 # Installation